GRAMMAR NOTES: DIRECT AND INDIRECT STYLE

 5. lastly, it is a professional capacity (acquired after

-years of practice) of enhancing your personal manner of expression [PERSONAL TALENT]--which
+a few years of practice) of enhancing your personal manner of expression [PERSONAL TALENT]--which

 is, exactly, your personal literary style.